Kali Linux in Termux

 Disable Developer Message

-To disable the message that appears when you start Kali Linux, run the following command inside the Kali root session (`startkali -r`):
+To disable the message that appears when you start Kali Linux, run the following command inside the Kali root session (`kali-linux-root`):

 # Create a hidden file to suppress the login message touch ~/.hushlogin